apl-cornell/fabric/doc/manual/src/language.md

   precisely the object label of the class object.

   Inside Fabric code, the provider label can be named explicitly as `provider`.
-  Before loading Fabric code, a Fabric node checks the information flows within the code, using the provider label to implicitly keep track of the influence that the code publisher has on computations performed by the code.
+  Before loading code from a class object, a Fabric node checks the information flows within the code, using the provider label to implicitly keep track of the influence that the code publisher has on computations performed by the code.

-Codebases
+Codebases @anchor codebases
 ---------
   Unlike Java classes, Fabric class objects are accompanied by linkage specifications called _codebases_.
 There is no global mapping in Fabric from class names to class objects.
 Instead, each code publisher can choose their